Who Is Flavor Flav?

 In 2003, a humbled and still recovering Flav relocated to the West Coast and began seeking out television work.
 In 2004, he landed in the cast of the reality television series The Surreal Life, which, in part, documented his relationship with Brigitte Nielsen.

-Viewer interest in the couple was so strong that it eventually inspired the creation of a brand-new series, Strange Love.
-When the couple split in 2006, Flav launched a new reality show, Flavor of Love, which ran for three seasons.
+Viewer interest in the couple was so strong that it eventually inspired the creation of a new series, Strange Love, in 2005.
+When the couple split in 2006, Flav launched another reality show, Flavor of Love, which ran for three seasons.
 That same year he released his first solo album, Flavor Flav, also known as Hollywood.
 The album received a tepid response from fans and critics.

-While recent years have seen Flav reunite with Public Enemy, trouble has also continued to dog him.
 In April 2011, Flav made headlines when he was arrested by Las Vegas police.
-After pulling the hip-hop star over for a traffic violation, they discovered he had four outstanding warrants for parking violations, driving without a license and driving without insurance.
+After pulling the hip-hop star over for a traffic violation, they discovered he had outstanding warrants for parking violations, driving without a license and driving without insurance.

 That same month Flav was forced to shut down his four-month-old Flavor Flav's Fried Chicken in Clinton, Iowa.